New Bill Proposes One-Year Wait for Class G Drivers Before Commercial License Eligibility in Ontario to Boost Road Safety

 “This bill will make our roads safer by ensuring that drivers are more experienced before getting behind the wheel of commercial trucks,” Sandhu tweeted.
 His proposal seeks to reduce the risk of accidents and improve overall road safety by allowing new drivers to build a stronger foundation before tackling the more complex and demanding task of driving large commercial vehicles.

 The Ontario Trucking Association (OTA) and other industry advocates have been calling for stricter regulations and enhanced training protocols for new commercial drivers.
 A graduated approach to licensing, where drivers earn endorsements specific to the types of trucks they operate, has also been suggested by stakeholders.
-This aligns with Sandhu’s vision, promoting a safer and more responsible entry into the commercial driving field.
+This aligns with Sandhu’s vision, of promoting a safer and more responsible entry into the commercial driving field.

 Parvasi Media Group spoke with Raj Saini, President of the Canadian Truckers Association, about the proposed rule.
 Saini stated, “We have long advocated for this change to enhance road safety and ensure fairness for local drivers.
 Many accidents occur when foreign car drivers, unfamiliar with Canadian road conditions, are allowed to obtain commercial licenses based solely on their driving experience from other countries without sufficient acclimatization.”